Herniated or Slipped Disks, Back Pain, and Bacteria

 While the results of the Danish investigations are very interesting and have impressed many people, they don't prove that bacteria contribute to the pain of herniated disks.
 Just because bacteria are present in an area of the body that is experiencing problems doesn't necessarily mean that the bacteria are causing the problems.
 In addition, some scientists have suggested that the antibiotic treatment decreased pain because it reduced inflammation and not because it killed bacteria.

 The Danish research was reported in 2013.
 Since that time, other researchers have found bacteria in herniated disk material.
 In 2015, a group of Australian doctors and researchers analyzed the scientific literature with respect to the possible link between bacteria in herniated disks and chronic pain.
 They found that bacteria are commonly detected in herniated disks.
 They say that at the moment there is "modest" evidence supporting the idea that the bacteria are responsible for a patient's pain.
-Further research is needed.
+They also say that further research is needed to demonstrate that the bacteria that have been discovered are not the result of tissue contamination.

 Many scientists seem to have an attitude of cautious optimism with respect to the idea that bacteria can cause back pain.
 They are intrigued by the research but want to see the results of more investigations.
 They say that not only should more research be done but also that more patients should be involved in the studies.
 In the future, however, doctors may have another treatment to offer some people who are suffering from long-term back pain due to a herniated disk.